Reben80/LinearAlgebra_DataScience/README.md

 # 📚 Assignments for Math 264: Application of Linear Algebra in Data Science

 Welcome to the assignments section of **Math 264**!
-Here, you'll embark on a journey through Python assignments designed to deepen your understanding of linear algebra concepts and their applications in data science.
+Here, the main goal is solving Linear Algebra problems using Python. and Eventually use it to solve applied problem.

 ## 🌟 Overview

-Each assignment in this series focuses on different aspects of linear algebra, integrating Python programming to address real-world data science challenges.
+Each assignment in this series focuses on different aspects of linear algebra, integrating Python programming.
 They are structured to progressively enhance your skills and comprehension in the subject.

 ## 📝 Assignment List